joesparrow/palindromeevents/index.md

 Well, we love palindromes.

 The other reason is that we believe exercise is good for our mental wellbeing, and this last year or so as been pretty rubbish for people all over the world everywhere.
 It has often been difficult or impossible to exercise, so just when we need it, we can't do it.
-Once we get out of an exercise routine it is hard to get back on it.
+Once we get out of an exercise routine it is often hard to get back on it.
 Motivation has been in short supply for lots of people.

 So, this event is a celebration of a palindrome date, or it is a thinly veield excuse to do some exercise to earn a medal.